El Espinar: Bus

 settlements.
 Since February 2023 the urban bus is free.

-Thus, there are two intercity bus lines which link the town with both Segovia and the madrilenian interchange transport hub of Moncloa; they usually run as direct buses to the two cities, but sometimes do their way by stopping in all the towns located in between.
+Thus, there are two intercity bus lines which link the town with both Segovia and the madrilenian interchange transport hub of Moncloa; they usually run as direct buses to the two cities, but sometimes do their way by stopping in all the population centres located in between.
 These bus lines are owned by the enterprise named Avanza.
 Being inside Moncloa interchange hub for someone who need to travel to El Espinar, it is required first to go to the food court area and find the Avanza stand, then to purchase the tickets either on-site or by the ticket machines, and then move to the big room designed in Spanish as "isla 1" with light blue colour and finally go to the docks number eight and nine.
 It usually last 45 minutes to go from Moncloa to El Espinar.

 On the other hand, going from the city of Segovia to El Espinar is also possible with Avanza through the Segovia's bus station, which is much smaller and less crowded than Moncloa interchange hub, and going from Segovia to El Espinar takes roughly 25 minutes.